LAHMAMI1/Java_Programming_Practice/Java_Modules_02/Files_Similarity/README.md

 ```bash
 java Program <file1> <file2>
 ```
+The program will:
+1. Check if both input files are under 10MB in size
-The program will output a similarity score and create a dictionary.txt file containing all unique words from both files.
+2. Output a similarity score
+3. Create a dictionary.txt file containing all unique words from both files

+### Limitations
+- Maximum file size: 10MB per file
+- Files must be text files
+- Files must be accessible and readable

 ## Example Output
 ```